yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 ownership, thus “having” is correctly used in these two sentences.

-# # RULE 29: There are certain words which are always used in Perfect Tense: “ever, never,
+# RULE 29: There are certain words which are always used in Perfect Tense: “ever, never,

 yet, already, now, just now, until, now, always, occasionally, often, lately, recently, so far, upto now, upto the present”

-## Examples
+Examples:-
 The concert had already begun by the time we arrived.
 [Correct]
 I went to Paris last summer.
 Have you ever